org-trello/org-trello/README-dev.md

 As there exists no namespace in emacs-lisp, I use:
 - convention in function names to determine the nature private/public
-- splitted file that represents namespaces.
+- splitted files that represents namespaces.

 ### Rules

 The conventions enforced in org-trello:

 - functions are prefixed with `orgtrello-<NAMESPACE-FILENAME>-<FUNCTION-NAME>`
 - `<NAMESPACE-FILENAME>` is the filename without its path nor its extension.
 For example, `src/buffer.el` renders `buffer`
 - `<FUNCTION-NAME>` is an alphanumeric symbol with `-` as separator.
 For example, `orgtrello-api-add-board` is a public function which does create a request to add a board.
 - private functions are prefixed with `--`.
 For example, `orgtrello-api--deal-with-optional-values` which is a private utility function to help in creating api request.
 - predicate functions are suffixed by `-p`.
 For example, `orgtrello-data-entity-card-p` which checks if the parameter entity is a card or not.

-For example:
-- in `org-trello-buffer.el`, all pure public functions are named `orgtrello-buffer-some-fn-name`
-- in `org-trello-input.el`, all pure private functions are named `orgtrello-input--some-private-fn`

 *Note* I adapted the code to abide by [emacs-lisp's conventions](https://www.gnu.org/software/emacs/manual/html_node/elisp/Coding-Conventions.html).